Meu Garoto Cachaçaria in Belém: history, jambu cachaça, and full experience

 - Amazonian broths

-The plant contains a substance called spilanthol, which is responsible for the mild anesthetic effect in the mouth.
+The plant contains a substance called spilanthol, responsible for the mild anesthetic effect in the mouth.

 This effect is precisely what makes the drink so curious.

-The cachaçaria is located in the historic center of Belém, close to several tourist attractions.
+The cachaçaria is located in Belém’s historic center, near several tourist attractions.

 Among them: